Provincial Nominee Program

-The Provincial Nominee Program allows Canadian provinces and territories to nominate individuals who have the skills, education, and work experience needed to contribute to their local economies.
+The Provincial Nominee Program allows provinces and territories to select candidates who can contribute to their local workforce and economy.

 All Canadian provinces and territories (except Nunavut) operate Provincial Nominee Programs (PNPs).
 Each PNP is designed to address the specific economic and demographic needs of that region.
 Here’s a brief overview of each: